Football clubs

 1898

-Not confirmed but may possibly be the same club as Hastings Trinity following a name change?
+It is not confirmed, but this club may possibly have been the same team as Hastings Trinity following a name change.

 1926

-Another team with the same name are reported to be playing in 1926, but no other information is known.
+Another team with the same name, Trinity United, was reported to be playing in 1926, but no further information is known.

 United Banks